Mike O'Meara Show: Oscar Santana

 Best known for his work in the Big O and Dukes Show, which aired prior to The Mike O'Meara Show at WJFK, Oscar, born March 30, 1978, is the one who convinced Mike to bring back The Mike O'Meara Show via podcast.
 For Oscar's effort, Mike invited him to join the show as a co-host.
-In a similar manner, Oscar Santana hosts The Big O and Dukes Show with Chad Dukes via podcast, which can be found in iTunes or the "Big O and Dukes" website.
-Under the MORE (Mike O'Meara Radio Entertainment) Broadcasting umbrella, Oscar Santana hosts "Tech 411" with entrepreneur Todd Moore.
+In a similar manner, Oscar Santana hosted The Big O and Dukes Show with Chad Dukes via podcast from 2010-2020 and "Tech 411" with entrepreneur Todd Moore from 2011-2019.
 He is also the Executive Producer of "Dingman Bootstrapped", a podcast featuring graduates of the Robert H. Smith School of Business at the University of Maryland where Oscar received his MBA in 2016.